in Google Tag Manager:

-Google recently announced server side tagging as part of their Google Tag Manager platform.
-This has caused quite the buzz among tech crowds due to its potential to transform the way businesses collect and use data.
+Server Side Tagging is now part of the Google Tag Manager platform.
+When this was introduced in 2020, this caused quite the buzz among tech crowds due to its potential to transform the way businesses collect and use data.

 But as a publisher:

 - Why should you care about server-side tagging?

 - What impact will it have on your digital publishing platform?

 - And how can you harness this change in a practical way to drive better business results?

 To answer these questions, we’ve enlisted the help of Jacob Moran, Digital analytics guru and consultant at specialist data and analytics consultancy, Lee Jane Digital.
 Jacob is a regular commentator on all things data and has previously worked as Sitecore practitioner, scrum master and head of delivery at Melbourne-based tech agency Hammajack.